 As fainted concertgoers were being treated by medics, Travis Scott continued to perform at the Friday night Astroworld Festival.
-An overpacked crowd of over 50,000 filled NRG Park to see the “Sicko Mode” rapper in Houston.
-Eight people were confirmed dead and hundreds more were hospitalized with injuries, Houston Mayor Sylvester Turner stated that the victim’s ages ranged from 14 to 27-years-old.
+A crowd of over 50,000 filled NRG Park to see the “Sicko Mode” rapper perform in Houston.
+Eight people have been confirmed dead and hundreds more were hospitalized with injuries, the victim’s ages ranged from 14- to 27-years-old.

-On Instagram, the user madddeline_ shared a similar experience: “I passed out because people were pushing up against me so much that I couldn’t breathe.
-People were begging the crew operating the stage lights and stuff around us to stop the concert and they wouldn’t”
+On Instagram, user madddeline_ shared a similar experience: “I passed out because people were pushing up against me so much that I couldn’t breathe.
+People were begging the crew operating the stage lights and stuff around us to stop the concert and they wouldn’t.”

 Multiple videos show fans rushing the NRG Park gates, fighting past security to flood the already oversold arena.
 The stampede of fans pushed the crowd forward, crushing concertgoers close to the stage.

 One video uploaded by Grove4Life on Twitter depicts fans outside of the stadium climbing over barricades while security guards did little to stop them.
-Scott and the concert organizers are facing major backlash from the media for failing to control the crowd or stop the concert.
+Scott and the concert organizers, Live Nation, are facing major backlash for failing to control the crowd or stop the concert in a timely manner.

-The “Highest in the Room” rapper has been called out by victims for encouraging the chaotic behavior, allegedly telling fans to sneak in.
-Footage shared from the concert shows a mixed response from Scott, in some videos, he is seen pausing his performance to point out collapsed fans but other recordings depict Scott rapping while medics struggled to treat dying concertgoers.
+The “Highest in the Room” rapper has been called out by victims for encouraging the chaotic behavior, allegedly encouraging fans to sneak in.
+Footage shared from the concert shows a mixed reaction from Scott, in some videos, he is seen pausing his performance to point out collapsed fans but other recordings depict Scott rapping while medics struggled to treat dying concertgoers.

-The concert wasn’t stopped until 10:10 p.m. and it even ended with a firework display.
+The concert did not end until 10:10 p.m. and it even ended with a firework display.